-I had a very pleasant walk along the Welland Valley last week with Roger and Jim.
-We traced the old Harborough to Peterborough line.
-It was quite overgrown, and it was a challenge in 2 places to get across the River Welland as the bridges had been taken down.
-It was the hottest day of the summer so far, and it was a relief to get to our destination, the ‘George’ at Ashley.
-We did have an England v Germany BBQ with friends, and pool was cool, the meat was tasty and the England team were rubbish.
-Lost interest now, don’t care, stuff ‘em!
+Last week I had a very pleasant walk along the Welland Valley last with Roger Woolnough and Jim Hankers.
+We followed the old Harborough to Peterborough line.
+It is now quite overgrown and was a challenge in several places to cross the River Welland where the bridges had been taken down.
+Unfortunately, it was the hottest day of the summer so far, it was a relief to get to our destination, ‘The George Inn’ in Ashley and quench our now substantial thirst.

-Jamie and Harley are now officially friends and not boy friend and girlfriend (not sure what that means).
+Jamie and Harley are now officially friends and not boyfriend and girlfriend (not sure what that means).
 They had a bit of a fallout, no doubt due to Jamie’s callous attitude to the female of the species.
 We still see Harley each week and things appear to be fine, but I think she has lost patience with him.
 She flew off to Crete with some friends on Thursday and we hope she comes back refreshed.
 As a family we have got quite used to her being around, she is always very pleasant, chatty and kind and it will be a loss if Jamie doesn’t mend his ways.